jaaasonwu/FPSGame/Readme.md

 #### To build the project
-to build the project, just open the project using unity, and then build it in <br>
+to build the project, just open the project using unity, and then build it in unity
-unity